lambdaclass/concrete/README.md

 - Check [Fearless FFI](https://verdagon.dev/blog/fearless-ffi)

 ## Inspiration
-The design will be heavily influenced by Erlang, Rust, Austral and Zig.
-We also want to incorporate some ideas from Elm, Pony, Lua, Clojure, Nim, Go.
+The design will be heavily influenced by all this programming langauges.
+We want to thanks everyone of them.
+We took core ideas, specs and features from each of them.

+- Zig
 - Austral https://austral-lang.org/spec/spec.html
 - Standard ML
 - Rust